Restaurant Brighton's guide to

 Welcome to our Brighton seafront restaurants guide.

-Brighton’s seafront is a vibrant dining destination, attracting visitors from far and wide from Brighton’s Sea Lanes to the Marina, then the i360 to Rockwater.
+Brighton’s seafront is a vibrant dining destination with so many great places to eat, attracting visitors from far and wide from Brighton’s Sea Lanes to Brighton Marina, then Pearly Cow to Rockwater.
 With its stunning seafront views, it offers a picturesque backdrop to enjoy a meal at a Brighton or Hove restaurant.

-Whether you’re seeking a romantic spot to watch the sunset behind the West Pier or taking in the panoramic views from the i360, the seafront offers an array of breathtaking vistas.
-The diverse range of restaurants includes BRAVO award-winning establishments, seafood venues, and exceptional burger joints.
+Whether you’re seeking a romantic spot to watch the sunset behind the West Pier or taking in the panoramic views from the The Salt Room, the seafront offers an array of breathtaking vistas.
+The diverse range of restaurants includes BRAVO award-winning establishments, Brighton seafood restaurants, and exceptional burger joints.

 From the traditional Brighton fish and chips, international cuisines, or the newest romantic top spot Pearly Cow, there is something for every taste.
 Along the seafront, you’ll find dining options extending between the two piers, reaching Hove and Brighton Marina down Madeira Drive.
-Don’t miss the vibrant food court at Shelter Hall, the seasonal igloos for a unique dining experience, and the enticing bottomless brunch venues.
+Don’t miss the vibrant Food Market at Shelter Hall, the seasonal Brighton igloos for a unique dining experience, and the enticing Brighton bottomless brunch restaurants.

 RECOMMENDED: